ndemou/emar/README.md

 return back huge amounts of data.
 All in all emar is a glorified wrapper around Invoke-Command with extra logic to:

-    - Detect and only attempt clients that respond to ping
+ - Detect online clients (responding to ping) and only attempt tasks on them

-    - Periodic retry of failed clients
+ - Periodicly retry failed clients

-    - Collection of the results of successful tasks in files
+ - Collect errors & results.
+Log errors and store results in files

  - Nice logs and reports (more lines of code than I thought)

-    - Easily run more than one tasks
+ - Easily run more than one tasks (just create more tasks - nothing else to do)

-You need to enable PowerShell remoting before using emar.
+emar relies on PowerShell remoting so you need to enable it on your clients.

 Getting started
 ---------------